library(crmPack)

 Here it could be also concerning that if we observe 3 DLTs at the starting dose of 5, we still continue with the same dose 5 for the next cohort.
 The reason here is that the prior is “too confident” that at low doses we have a low DLT probability.

-So we need to adjust the prior to be less confident, e.g. by increasing the standard deviations of the parameters:
+So we need to adjust the prior to be less confident, e.g. by changing the means and the standard deviations of the parameters, changing the reference dose, and checking the plot:

 dose DLTs nextDose stop increment